logi-26/jba-challenge/README.md

 If no parameters are passed to the script, it will search in the local script directory and use the first .pre file that it can find.

 ### Usage ###
-The scripts require Python 3.8+
+The script requires Python 3.8+
 No other libraries are required

 ### Clone this repo: ###